-1. Installation of Tree Protective Fencing and Ground protection as shown on the TPP 2.
-Arboricultural Consultant to check Tree Protection at this stage 3.
-Main construction phase 4.
-Remove tree protection when all construction activity has ended 5.
-Carry out landscaping works (if required) 6.
-Completion
+1. Installation of Tree Protection as shown on the TPP.
+2. Arboricultural Consultant to check Tree Protection at this stage.
+3. Main construction phase 4.
+Remove tree protection when all construction activity has ended.
+5. Carry out landscaping works (if required).
+6. Completion